FAUexchange – Frequently asked questions

 Answers to the most frequently asked questions on the programme

 You can’t find what you’re looking for?
-Please contact the Non-European Exchange Team at the International Affairs.
+Please contact the Non-European Exchange Team at the Office for International Affairs.
 The best way to reach us is by e-mail: email@example.com.

 The direct exchange programme FAUexchange is essentially open to students at all faculties.
 However, whether or not you can really find something suitable for you to study depends on the degree programme you are studying at FAU and the admission requirements of the partner universities.